Ruwan0127/Information_Security/HDMI Tempest.md

 # Don't mind the air gap - Maximizing exfiltration speeds via HDMI TEMPEST - windytan

-The research project "HDMI Tempest," which looked into the possibilities of using HDMI cables' accidental radio emissions to convey data, was covered in the presentation.
+The research project "HDMI Tempest" which looked into the possibilities of using HDMI cables' accidental radio emissions to convey data, was covered in the presentation.

 ## HDMI Tempest:
 - The study found that the weak radio signals that the HDMI cable emits can leak information that is presented on a screen.